Lancasting/Homework-Week-1/README.md

 Removed id on the .search-engine-optimization, .online-reputation-management, .social-media-marketing classes.
 It was redundant

 Added bold to the header to mimic what the website has.
 I think the reset css had changed some things that I needed to call out specifically.

+Added '' to the font that wasn't properly tagged